-- For fiscal year ended May 31, 2022, the payment and magnitude of compensation bonuses to our executive officers were based on the successful completion of our initial public offering, which occurred on April 12, 2022.
-We view the completion of our initial public offering as fundamental to the creation of long-term value for our stockholders; - During fiscal year ended May 31, 2022, we granted restricted stock units to each of our Named Executive Officers.
+- For fiscal year ended May 31, 2023, the payment and magnitude of compensation bonuses to our executive officers were based on the growth and development of the Company and its business: - During fiscal year ended May 31, 2023, we granted restricted stock units and performance-based restricted stock units to each of our Named Executive Officers.
 We feel this equity mix effectively aligns Named Executive Officer compensation with stockholder returns while also achieving retention objectives; and - We review and implement our executive compensation programs within a strong corporate governance environment, including our Compensation Committee and a wholly-independent compensation consultant.

-On the basis of the related narrative disclosure on pages 27 to 39 of this proxy statement, we are requesting that our stockholders vote on the following resolution:
+On the basis of the related narrative disclosure on pages 29 to 33 of this proxy statement, we are requesting that our stockholders vote on the following resolution:

-RESOLVED, that the stockholders of Applied Blockchain approve, on an advisory basis, the compensation of Applied Blockchain named executive officers, as described in the tabular disclosure regarding such compensation, and the accompanying narrative disclosure, set forth in this proxy statement.
+RESOLVED, that the stockholders of Applied Digital approve, on an advisory basis, the compensation of Applied Digital named executive officers, as described in the tabular disclosure regarding such compensation, and the accompanying narrative disclosure, set forth in this proxy statement.